The 'kris is reading' section of the site is now fully functional. Go and check it out. I'll be here when you get back.

 Should I know better than to try be first in doing something?
 Yes, but my nerd side does get the best of me sometimes.

 I doubt that I am first in working over a shared feed this way but it was fun to build and I am sure it will be useful in making something else.
-Hell, maybe it will inspire someone else to do something cool.
+Hell, maybe it will inspire someone else to do something episodes.